kachick/chawan/doc/protocols.md

 Aspiring protocol adapter writers are encouraged to study cha-finger for a simple example of how a custom protocol handler could be written.

+## Spartan

+Spartan is a protocol similar to Gemini, but without TLS.
+It is supported through the `adapter/protocol/spartan` shell script, which uses `nc` to make requests.

+Spartan has the very strange property of extending gemtext with a protocol-specific line type.
+This is sort of supported through a sed filter for gemtext outputs in the CGI script (in other words, no modification to gmi2html was done to support this).

 ## Local schemes: file:, about:, data:, cgi-bin: